-The shrimp is plump and juicy and cooked until crispy then it’s smothered in a creamy spicy sauce that coats every bit of the shrimp and noodles.
-It’s not the kind of creamy you’d find in creamy rigatoni pasta or creamy chicken pasta, for example, because in this recipe, the creaminess comes from mayo!
+The shrimp is plump, juicy and cooked until crispy then smothered in a creamy spicy sauce.
+It’s not the kind of creamy you’d find in creamy rigatoni pasta or creamy chicken pasta, because in bang bang shrimp pasta, the creaminess comes from mayo!

 Why This Recipe Works